JSiggelkow/Formula-1-Visualizer/README.md

 2. Activate the virtual environment you just created by running `source [path to the activation script]`.
     - This may look like `source venv/Scripts/activate` for Windows, or `source venv/bin/activate` for MacOS/Linux.
 3. Run `which python` and confirm that "venv" is somewhere in the outputted path.
-4. Install dependencies by running `pip install -r requirements.txt`.
+4. Install dependencies by running `cd milestone-0 && pip install -r requirements.txt`.
 This might take a while.

 ### Populate a toy database